andre11225/TicTacToe/README.md

   1 label to display player turn with color

 Took roughly 1 hour to redo the original tictactoe.py script to make a GUI using AppJar.
 Was quite fun! :D

+July 5th Update:
+- Fixed the issue where "Player 1 turn" would stay blue instead of turning pink when reset button was pressed.